ShawnLess/al-folio/_pages/about.md

 social: true
 ---

 My research centers around the efficiency and scalability issues of next-generation micro-processors for the emerging planet-scale applications.
-With domain specific architecture and kilo-scale networks, I believe the future heterogeneous manycore chip would provide unprecedented computation power and efficiency, empowering our ability to acquire, process and understand the information of the world.
+With domain specific architecture and kilo-scale networks, *I believe the future heterogeneous manycore micorprocessor would provide unprecedented computation power and efficiency, empowering us to better acquire, process and understand the information of the world.*

-I spend my last 10 years in pursuing this goal, taped out multiple novel microprocessor along with the toolchains/runtime support, including a DSP architecture with Ultra VLIW (14 slots) and CGRA feature, and a 511 RISC-V core chip with record-breaking benchmark scores.
+I have spent my last 10 years in pursuing this goal, taped out multiple novel microprocessor along with the toolchains/runtime support, including a DSP architecture with Ultra VLIW (14 slots) and CGRA feature, and a 511 RISC-V core chip with record-breaking benchmark scores.